 Themes Recommended Improvements Actions Taken & In Progress As At March 2019 Status 1.
 Member & Officer Development To develop the current level / programme of financial training packages for Budget Holders (& Members) to include use of systems, process improvement and financial management techniques.
 A review of core finance activities are in place and an approach will be developed in the first quarter of the year.
 From this, training will be designed and developed and specifically tailored to meet specific needs, i.e. general budget and finance overview, budget monitoring etc. A programme of work will be communicated to staff and members.
 Member learning hours will also be used to provide training on specific issues as they arise during the year.
 Complete 2.
-Constitution To ensure that the Constitution is as clear as possible, completely up to date and fit for purpose The review of the constitution will be finalised and will incorporate new financial regulations that support the new organisation structure.
-Review and updates to the Constitution have been undertaken during 2018/19, FPRs and Scheme of Delegation have been reviewed and the re-drafted documents are to be finalised to take into account the new management structure then formally agreed and implemented.
-C/FWD to 2019 3.
+Constitution To ensure that the Constitution is as clear as possible, completely up to date and fit for purpose C/FWD to 2019 3.
 Ethical Governance Greater priority, liaison and support be provided to the Scrutiny, Governance and Standards Committees in promoting high ethical, performance and governance standards.
 C/FWD to 2019 4.
 Review of Services The role, capability and capacity of the in-house legal and democratic services team and that of Shared Financial Services be reviewed to ensure they provide proactive advice to Members and Officers to ensure compliance with the constitution and governance frameworks. financial year.
 Council approved the revised shared services structure in March 2018.
 Draft job descriptions have been co-created with existing staff.
 An action plan is being developed to test future shared services opportunities.
-C/FWD to 2019
+External capacity is being sourced to strengthen the existing shared services legal C/FWD to 2019